gvwilson/thirdbit/src/fiction/bear/index.md

 The prince inclined his head.
 "Honored Bortja."
-He hesitated.
-'What is the meaning of this?',
-'Be about your business immediately!', and 'Could you not have written a letter?' all flashed through his mind, but that was what his father, his brother, and Mope would have said.
+*Could you not have written a letter?* flashed through his mind, but it didn't seem like the right time for humor.

+Instead,
-Instead, he let his hesitation stretch.
+he let the silence following his words stretch.
 It was clearly not what Bortja had expected.
-As the silence grew uncomfortable, then awkward, she cleared her throat.
+As the moment grew uncomfortable, she cleared her throat.
 "Thank you for coming along by to speak with us, Your Highness."
 She gestured at the crowd.
 "With all of us.
 I promise, the soldiers aren't all by necessary."

-"Neither was your shouting," the prince replied sharply.
+"Neither was your shouting," the prince replied evenly.

 Bortja spread her hands.
 "Sometimes there's by no other way to be heard.